 What is Cookiecutter Django Ansible?

-The first time you write Ansible code for your Django project it is fun but, when you have to support multiple Ansibles for multiple Django projects is more of a copy pasting then writing.
+The first time you write Ansible code for your Django project it is fun but, when you have to support multiple Ansibles for multiple Django projects is more of a copy-pasting than writing.
 This is where the Cookiecutter Django Ansible comes in place.